-Eliones makes his home with his father and his mother.
-His duties at home include washing clothes, making beds and cleaning are his household duties.
+Eliones lives with his father and his mother.
+His duties at home include washing clothes, making beds and cleaning.
+There are 4 children in the family.
 His father is sometimes employed and his mother maintains the home.
-There are 4 children in the family.

-As part of Compassion's ministry, Eliones participates in church activities, Bible class and youth group regularly and is in an apprenticeship program where his performance is average.
+As part of Compassion's ministry, Eliones participates in church activities, Bible class and youth group.
+He is also in an apprenticeship program where his performance is average.
 Soccer, art and listening to music are his favorite activities.

 Because of your sponsorship, Eliones will have new opportunities to learn and grow physically, mentally, and spiritually.
 Thank you for your concern and prayers.

 Eliones lives in the coastal community of Sector 7, Villa el Salvador District, home to approximately 388,600 residents.
 Typical houses are constructed of dirt floors, wood walls and tin roofs.